Njwaananen/prototype-2-riffr/README.md

 Future iterations would:

+- Add real auth and per-user profiles, using RLS and stricter CORS.
 - Persist profile updates and messages through the API.
 - Normalize genres and add follower / "save" relationships.
 - Add more robust filtering and recommendations.
+- Tighten IAM policies and CORS configuration for least-privilege, locked-down production access.
+- Customize Supabase auth email templates and complete the end-to-end signup / login flow.

 ---